It\^o-Wentzell-Lions formulae for flows of full and conditional measures on semimartingales

 Applying the same method as above to $J_3$, we have

 which can be rewritten as

 For $J_4$, by \eqref{directcalculus}, we can easily get

-Thus, the It{\^o}-Wentzell-Lions formula for $\mathcal{C}^2-$cylindrical functions is established.\\ {\bf{Step 2 and Step 3}} Localization argument and cylindrical approximation.\\ Thanks to the fact that Proposition \ref{cylindricalapproximationprop} still holds for RF-Fully-$\mathcal{C}^2$ functions (see Theorem 4.10 in \cite{cox2024controlled} or Proposition 4.2 in \cite{guo2024ito}), we can proceed these two steps exactly the same as those of Theorem \ref{itowentzellc1thm} to deduce the desired formula.
-The sequence of approximating functions $H^n$ in Step 3 of the proof of Theorem \ref{itowentzellc1thm} can be chosen uniformly bounded, as well as its derivatives.
-Consequently, Assumption \ref{assumption h bounded} is verified.
-Hence we omit the rest of the proof. \end{proof}
+Thus, the It{\^o}-Wentzell-Lions formula for $\mathcal{C}^2-$cylindrical functions is established.\\ {\bf{Step 2 and Step 3}} Localization argument and cylindrical approximation.\\ Thanks to the fact that Proposition \ref{cylindricalapproximationprop} still holds for RF-Fully-$\mathcal{C}^2$ functions (see Theorem 4.10 in \cite{cox2024controlled} or Proposition 4.2 in \cite{guo2024ito}), we can proceed these two steps exactly the same as those of Theorem \ref{itowentzellc1thm}.
+Note that the sequence of approximating functions $H^n$ in Step 3 of the proof of Theorem \ref{itowentzellc1thm} can be chosen uniformly bounded, as well as its derivatives, hence, Assumption \ref{assumption h bounded} is verified.
+We omit the rest of the proof. \end{proof}